From scratch, with love

 Enjoy

-After about 10 minutes, turn off the heat and serve your pierogi with your favorite toppings - like sauerkraut, sour cream, applesauce, or sautéed onions!
+After about 10 minutes, turn off the heat and serve your pierogi with your favorite toppings - like sauerkraut, sour cream, applesauce, or sautéed onions.
+Or get creative and try hot sauce, sriracha, onion dip, or salsa.

 You can also try